 Claire O'Neill Elected to Occidental Board of Directors

-/EIN News/ -- HOUSTON, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- Occidental (NYSE:OXY) announced today that Claire O'Neill, former Member of Parliament and Minister for Energy and Clean Growth in the UK Government, and a former Managing Director, Climate and Energy of the World Business Council for Sustainable Development (WBCSD), has been elected to its Board of Directors, effective as of January 17, 2023.
+HOUSTON, Jan.
+20, 2023 (GLOBE NEWSWIRE) -- Occidental OXY announced today that Claire O'Neill, former Member of Parliament and Minister for Energy and Clean Growth in the UK Government, and a former Managing Director, Climate and Energy of the World Business Council for Sustainable Development (WBCSD), has been elected to its Board of Directors, effective as of January 17, 2023.

 Ms. O'Neill's appointment increases the size of the Board from eight to nine directors.
 She will serve on the Board's Corporate Governance and Nominating Committee and Sustainability and Shareholder Engagement Committee.